Melvin Gordon III Player Prop Bets for NFL Week 18 | Denver vs. Kansas City 1/8/2022

 Recent Performances

-- Against the Chargers last week, Gordon rushed 10 times for 43 yards (4.3 yards per attempt).
+- In last week's contest against the Chargers, Gordon carried the ball 10 times for 43 yards (4.3 yards per carry).

-- He added three receptions for 29 yards in the passing game.

-- In his last three games, Gordon has rushed for 92 yards on 32 carries (30.7 ypg), with zero touchdowns.
+- Over his last three games, Gordon has rushed for 92 yards on 32 carries (30.7 ypg), with zero touchdowns.

 Gordon's Denver Teammates